-The settlement of Bethabara in what is today Winston-Salem, North Carolina, was founded on November 17, 1753 when fifteen Moravian brethren arrived after walking from Pennsylvania.
+The settlement of Bethabara in what is today Winston-Salem, North Carolina, was founded on November 17, 1753 when fifteen Moravian Brethren arrived after walking from Bethlehem, Pennsylvania.
 The Moravians, or Unitas Fratrum (United Brethren), were German-speaking Protestants.
-As followers of January Hus, a Bohemian heretic who was burned at the stake in 1415, the Moravians are acknowledged as the first Protestants, pre-dating the Lutherans by 100 years.
+As followers of Jan Hus, a Bohemian heretic who was burned at the stake in 1415, the Moravians are acknowledged as the first Protestants, pre-dating the Lutherans by 100 years.
 Bethabara became the first Moravian settlement in North Carolina.
-It was the beginning of a series of Moravian settlements on the 100,000-acre tract that the Moravians had purchased on the Carolina frontier.
+It was the beginning of a series of Moravian settlements on the 100,000-acre tract that the Moravians had purchased in the Piedmont of North Carolina.

 Historic Bethabara Park was incorporated as a not-for-profit museum in 1970.
 The mission of the museum is "to preserve, acquire and interpret the (Moravian) past in order to make a better future."
 The City of Winston-Salem and Forsyth County share administrative operating support for the Museum.